 The studies above all infer the presence of image concerns from behavior.
-Gerber et. al (2016) provides additional supportive evidence of the social stigma or rewards associated with voting.
-Using data from a survey as well as from Amazon's MTurk, the authors find that people described in hypothetical vignettes are given lower social evaluations (whether the respondent has a positive impression of the person, respects them or thinks they are responsible) if they are described as not having voted.
+Gerber et al. (2016) provide additional supportive evidence of the social stigma or rewards associated with voting.
+Using data from a survey as well as from Amazon's Mechanical Turk, the authors find that people described in hypothetical vignettes are given lower social evaluations (whether the respondent has a positive impression of the person, respects them, or thinks they are responsible) if they are described as not having voted.

-Outside of voting, but still within the analysis of political behavior, Bursztyn et al. (2016c) study the role of self- and social image in the expression of anti-Americanism among young men in Pakistan.
-The authors experimentally identify subjects' willingness to pay to preserve their anti-American self-image by imposing clearly-specified financial costs on anti-American expression, with minimal consequential or social considerations.
-About one-quarter of subjects forgo payments from the U.S. government worth around one-fifth of a day's wage to avoid a self-image threatening choice: anonymously checking a box indicating gratitude toward the U.S. government.
-When subjects anticipate that rejection will be observable, rejection falls, indicating that social image concerns-conformity to the majority-dominate self-image concerns.
+Within the broader realm of political behavior, Bursztyn et al. (2016a) study the role of self- and social image in the expression of anti-Americanism among young men in Pakistan.
+The authors experimentally identify subjects' willingness to pay to preserve their anti-American self-image by imposing clearly specified financial costs on anti-American expression, with minimal additional instrumental consequences and minimal social considerations.
+Approximately one-quarter of subjects forgo payments from the US government worth approximately one-fifth of a day's wage to avoid a self-image-threatening choice: anonymously checking a box indicating gratitude toward the US government.
+When subjects anticipate that rejection will be observable, rejection falls, indicating that social image concerns-conformity to the majority, non-anti-American, viewpoint-dominate self-image concerns.
 These results suggest that even among individuals with strong self-image concerns (or a strong identity), social image incentives toward conformity to the majority might be effective at changing public expression of views.
 This again highlights the power of social image.